 3. Learn More About Your Business Every Day

 The word business is interchangeable here with whatever you’re doing that requires you to be a leader.
-The theory is that by spending just a few minutes learning something new about your company, leading people and making decisions will come easy.
+The theory is that by spending just a few minutes learning something new about your company, leading people and making decisions will come easily.

 Most people float by collecting knowledge that just hits them in the face as they go along.
 Searching out details, working in other departments, and speaking to people above and below you will yield a lot of information you may not run into in your current position.